 Day 1: Dhaka arrival and a slow orientation to the city

 Upon arrival at Dhaka airport, meet and greet your guide and transfer to a hotel in the Gulshan area (diplomatic zone).
-Depending on your available time, your guide will propose some activities around.
-Night stay at a hotel in Gulshan/ Banani.
+Depending on your availability, your guide will propose some activities.
+Night stay at a hotel in Gulshan or Banani

 Day 2: Excursion to first capital; Sonargaon Cruise on Meghna River & primitive life of rural Char Village